sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-Tensorflow-implementation/README.md

 # Fully convolutional neural network (FCN) for semantic segmentation tensorflow simple implementation.

 This is a simple implementation of a fully convolutional neural network (FCN).
 The net is based on fully convolutional neural net described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/pdf/1605.06211.pdf).
-The code is based on [FCN implementation](https://github.com/shekkizh/FCN.tensorflow)  by Sarath Shekkizhar with MIT license.
+The code is based on [FCN implementation](https://github.com/shekkizh/FCN.tensorflow)  by Sarath Shekkizhar with MIT license but replace the VGG19 encoder with VGG16 encoder.
 The net is initialized using the pre-trained VGG16 model by Marvin Teichmann.

 ## Details input/output
 The input for the net is RGB image (Figure 1 right).